 Is it okay to walk on new sod?

 The answer to this question depends on how recently your new sod was laid.
-For new sod that’s less than two weeks old and is yet to establish shallow roots, you’ll generally want to avoid walking on it as much as you can.
-This is because at this stage, the sod is at its most sensitive to pressure from factors like foot traffic.
+For new sod that’s less than two weeks old and yet to establish shallow roots, you’ll generally want to avoid walking on it as much as possible.
+This is because, at this stage, the sod is most sensitive to pressure from factors like foot traffic.

-However, after the formation of shallow roots usually after the first two weeks, your new sod will typically be ready for light foot traffic.
-From the second to the sixth week, formation of deeper roots takes place, after-which your new sod will be ready for heavy foot traffic.
+However, after the formation of shallow roots (after the first two weeks), your new sod will typically be ready for light foot traffic.
+From the second to the sixth week, deeper roots form, after which your new sod will be ready for heavy foot traffic.

 When can you start walking on new sod?

 You can start walking on your new sod once shallow rooting occurs, typically after about 14 days.
 To check whether rooting has occurred, gently lift one of the edges of your sod and note the resistance as you lift.
 Sod that lifts easily with minimal resistance, it means that rooting is yet to occur, and you should avoid walking on your new sod at all costs.
 Conversely, if you’re met with significant resistance as you try to lift the sod, then it means that it has already developed stronger roots and can significantly withstand foot traffic.

 No, you want to keep your pet as far away from your newly-sodded lawn as possible.
 But does dog pee affect new sod?
 Since new sod has shallow roots, pet urine can easily seep into the soil and cause damage to such developing roots.
 You’ll want to keep dogs away from the new sod until deeper, stronger roots are established.

 Why can’t you walk on new turf too early?